Are you concerned that your cat has separation anxiety? I’ve put together seven suggestions that will help her feel better.

 But cat behaviorists are not cats, and I think that would be confusing.
 And I can’t imagine anything more upsetting than having our human suddenly disappear with no warning.

-These are my suggestions for saying goodbye to a cat with separation anxiety.
+These are my suggestions for leaving a cat with separation anxiety.

 - Toss a handful of treats on the floor as you’re heading out the door.
 That will give her something to do right after you leave.